About the Journal

 - The public

 The IJPDS has a particular interest in engaging with the public, the ultimate beneficiaries of population data science research, which sets us apart from other scientific journals.

 We value research within the field of population data science that truly impacts society and are uniquely committed to connecting academia with the public to keep them informed of exciting new research as it unfolds.

 At IJPDS we appreciate that good quality research is presented in different formats.

-The Journal distinguishes itself by accepting a broad range of submission formats that may be considered to be 'non-standard' by other academic journals.
+The Journal distinguishes itself by accepting a broad range of submission formats that may be out of scope for other academic journals.
 These include:

 - Research articles

 - Informative reports